-If the ABC decides that the teacher being discussed should be recommended as a PAR Program Participant, the "Recommendation for Intervention" form will be completed, signed by both the principal and the SrFR and forwarded to the PAR Panel.
+If the ABC decides that the teacher being discussed should be recommended as a PAR Program Participant, the "Recommendation for Intervention" form will be completed, signed by both the principal/ administrator/supervisor and the SrFR and forwarded to the PAR Panel.

 Teachers not assigned to a regular school staff may be recommended for intervention by their program supervisor.
-The recommendation should go to the Executive Director of Human Resources.
+The recommendation should go to the Administrative Co-Chair.
 The remainder of the process will be similar to that above, except that the CEA President will act in place of the ABC.